Skip to content

 5 min read

-EU AI Act Digital Omnibus: Should You Wait for the December 2027 Extension?
+EU AI Act Digital Omnibus: High-Risk Deadline Extended to December 2027 — What It Means

 The Digital Omnibus is an umbrella legislative package touching several EU digital regulations simultaneously — the AI Act, GDPR, the Data Act, and the Cyber Resilience Act.
-For the EU AI Act specifically, the key proposed change is extending the application date for Annex III high-risk AI system obligations by 16 months, from August 2, 2026 to December 2, 2027.
+For the EU AI Act specifically, the confirmed change extends the application date for Annex III high-risk AI system obligations by 16 months, from August 2, 2026 to December 2, 2027.

 Annex III covers the majority of commercial AI systems with meaningful real-world impact: AI used in employment decisions, credit scoring, education, critical infrastructure, law enforcement, and migration.
-If the extension passes, companies with these systems would have until late 2027 to meet the full technical documentation, risk management, and conformity assessment requirements.
+Companies with these systems now have until December 2, 2027 to meet the full technical documentation, risk management, and conformity assessment requirements.

 What the Digital Omnibus does NOT change

-• Article 5 — Prohibited practices: Already in force since February 2025.
-Social scoring, real-time biometric surveillance, subliminal manipulation, and emotion recognition in workplaces and schools are banned now.
-No extension affects this.
+• Article 5 — Prohibited practices: In force since February 2025.
+Social scoring, real-time biometric surveillance, subliminal manipulation, and emotion recognition in workplaces and schools remain banned.

 • Article 53 — GPAI provider obligations: In force.
 Model providers have active technical documentation and transparency requirements.

-The Digital Omnibus, even in its most generous interpretation, only delays the most burdensome high-risk AI documentation requirements.
+The Digital Omnibus only delays the most burdensome high-risk AI documentation requirements.
+Transparency obligations are 74 days away and are not affected by this extension.
 A significant portion of the EU AI Act already applies to you today.

 1. Commercial pressure is already here

 Enterprise procurement teams — particularly at larger EU companies who are themselves subject to deployer obligations under the AI Act — are already asking vendors for evidence of compliance.
 RFPs are including EU AI Act compliance questionnaires.
 Security assessments reference Annex IV documentation.
-This commercial pressure is not waiting for the Digital Omnibus to resolve itself.
-A company that cannot demonstrate a credible compliance posture after August 2026 will face sales friction regardless of whether the regulatory deadline has moved.
+This commercial pressure is not waiting for December 2027.
+A company that cannot demonstrate a credible compliance posture will face sales friction regardless of when the regulatory deadline actually hits.

-If the extension passes and you have until December 2027, that sounds comfortable.
-But high-risk AI compliance still requires 3 to 6 months of focused work: technical documentation, risk management system, data governance review, human oversight implementation, conformity assessment, and EU database registration.
-If you wait until mid-2027 to begin, you will be in the same position you would be in today without the extension — rushing to complete months of work in weeks.
+December 2027 sounds comfortable.
+But high-risk AI compliance still requires months of focused work: technical documentation, risk management system, data governance review, human oversight implementation, conformity assessment, and EU database registration.
+If you wait until mid-2027 to begin, you will be rushing to complete months of work in weeks — the exact position companies were in before the extension.

 3. The extension may not cover your system

 The Digital Omnibus targets Annex III high-risk obligations.
-If your system falls under Annex I (AI used in regulated products — medical devices, machinery, vehicles), the existing August 2026 timeline may still apply under sector-specific legislation even if the AI Act timeline shifts.
-The interaction between the AI Act and sector regulations is one of the most complex areas of compliance, and the Digital Omnibus does not resolve it.
+If your system falls under Annex I (AI used in regulated products — medical devices, machinery, vehicles), the original timeline may still apply under sector-specific legislation.
+The interaction between the AI Act and sector regulations is one of the most complex areas of compliance, and the Digital Omnibus does not fully resolve it.

 Start by classifying your AI systems to understand which obligations apply.
-The free classifier at getactready.com/classify takes 60 seconds and tells you exactly what tier you're in and what requirements are already in force versus what the Digital Omnibus might affect.
-Knowledge of your actual exposure is the first step to making an informed decision about timeline.
+The free classifier at getactready.com/classify takes 60 seconds and tells you exactly what tier you're in, what requirements are already in force, and what the December 2027 deadline means for your specific system.

 Stay ahead of the deadline